Suwmlee/encoding-guide/src/filtering/debanding.md

     banded.
 You should start low and slowly but surely build this up until the banding is gone.
 If it's set too high, lots of details will be seen as banding and hence be blurred.
+    Depending on your sample mode, y values will either only have an effect in steps of 16 (mode 2) or 32 (modes 1, 3, 4).
+This means that y=20 is equivalent to y=30.

 -   `cb` and `cr` The same as `y` but for chroma.
 However, banding on the chroma planes is comparatively uncommon, so you can often leave this